-- Mount Evans – Home to the highest paved road in the contiguous USA, driving to the top is something of a local ritual.
+- Mount Blue Sky (formerly Mount Evans) – Home to the highest paved road in the contiguous USA, driving to the top is something of a local ritual.
 Watch out for mountain goats!

 - Pikes Peak – Probably Colorado’s most famous mountain, Pikes Peak lords over Colorado Springs.
-Drive to the top or take the Pikes Peak Cog Railway for a unique experience.
+Drive to the top or take The Broadmoor Manitou and Pikes Peak Cog Railway for a unique experience.

-- Grays & Torreys Peak – Technically two mountains, these are two of the easiest 14ers if you’re looking to check off hiking one (though bear in mind “easy” is a relative term).
+- Grays & Torreys Peak – Technically two mountains, these are two Colorado 14ers good for beginners if you’re looking to check off hiking one (though bear in mind that even the easiest 14ers are still a challenge).

 - Longs Peak – A much harder climb that should not be attempted by first time climbers, but a gorgeous setting in Rocky Mountain National Park.

 - Mount Elbert – The highest point in the Rocky Mountains, and the tallest mountain in Colorado.
 Located between Aspen and Leadville.